camposer/spring_bootification_example/README.md

 - Focus on POM
 - Comment out old dependencies
 - Replace group of spring annotations by spring boot starters, e.g. spring-jdbc by spring-boot-starter-jdbc
-- Include new dependencies one by one, ideally upgrading old dependencies.
+- Include new dependencies one by one, ideally upgrading old dependencies
+- Replace dependencies to old classes by new ones (e.g. hibernate4)

 ## 2. Build